randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 </div>
 </details>

-## Current Focus: Connection UI Components - Red Phase

-We are currently in the **Red Phase** of TDD for connection UI components.
-This means we are:

-1. Writing failing tests that define the expected behavior of our connection components
-2. Designing component interfaces and public methods
-3. Establishing test patterns for event handling and Result pattern integration
-4. Creating comprehensive test suites for each planned component

-### Components Being Tested:

-1. **Connection Creation Component**:
-   - Tests for generating shareable links
-   - Tests for error handling using Result pattern
-   - Tests for UI state changes based on operation outcomes
-   - Tests for accessibility and user interaction

-2. **Connection List Component**:
-   - Tests for displaying connection lists
-   - Tests for empty states and error conditions
-   - Tests for custom event dispatching
-   - Tests for connection state indicators

-3. **Connection Detail Component**:
-   - Tests for displaying connection information
-   - Tests for status-based UI rendering
-   - Tests for operation controls (accept, delete, etc.)
-   - Tests for error state handling

-4. **Connection Request Component**:
-   - Tests for request acceptance and rejection
-   - Tests for validation error handling
-   - Tests for UI messaging based on request status
-   - Tests for Result pattern integration

-Each test suite is being designed to:
-- Use the Result pattern for operation outcomes
-- Leverage Lit's reactive properties for state management
-- Include both happy path and error scenarios
-- Test component communication via custom events
-- Ensure accessibility requirements are met

-Once all tests are written and failing properly (Red phase complete), we'll move to the Green phase to implement the minimal code to make these tests pass.
+## Current Focus: WebSocket API Service - Green Phase

+We are currently in the **Green Phase** of TDD for the WebSocket API service implementation.
+This involves:

+1. Implementing the minimal code needed to make our tests pass
+2. Ensuring proper WebSocket connection management
+3. Creating a type-safe message processing system
+4. Integrating with our Result pattern for error handling

+### Key Components Being Implemented:

+1. **WebSocket Connection Management**:
+   - Robust connection establishment and maintenance
+   - Proper handling of connection states and events
+   - Error detection and reporting through ApiError types

+2. **Message Processing System**:
+   - Type-safe message handling with TypeScript interfaces
+   - Request-response mapping with unique request IDs
+   - Timeout handling for incomplete requests

+3. **Event-Based Communication**:
+   - Callback registration for different message types
+   - Event propagation to UI components
+   - Error event handling for network issues

+4. **Result Pattern Integration**:
+   - Consistent error handling across asynchronous operations
+   - Type-safe Result returns for all API methods
+   - Clear error type mapping for network and API errors

+### Testing Methodology

+For the WebSocket implementation, we've created a detailed [WebSocket Testing Flow](/prisoners-dilemma-docs/docs/technical/websocket-testing-flow/) diagram to ensure our tests reliably verify component behavior.
+This approach has significantly improved our test reliability by:

+1. Properly tracking WebSocket instances throughout the test lifecycle
+2. Reliably capturing and verifying sent messages
+3. Simulating server responses in a controlled manner
+4. Managing asynchronous timing issues that previously caused flaky tests

+Our "Focused AI Pairing" methodology has been particularly effective for this implementation, allowing us to address complex testing issues in a structured, incremental way.

+Once the WebSocket API service implementation is complete and passing tests, we'll move to the Refactor phase to optimize the implementation while maintaining test coverage.

 ## Technology Choices